The Hidden Risks of Selling to a House Flipper Without Representation

 By comparison, Nevada REALTORS® Residential Purchase Agreements contain structured timelines, inspection provisions, statutory disclosures, mediation language, contingency protections, and standardized cancellation procedures designed to reduce disputes and improve consumer understanding.

-What Is a “Cloud on Title”?
+What Is a “Cloud on Title” in Nevada?

 A cloud on title occurs when a recorded document creates uncertainty regarding ownership or transfer rights.